Yale-BIM/f21-assignments/assignment-1/README.md

     The scalars $`t_1`$, $`t_2`$, and $`t_3`$ correspond to the displacements in $`x`$,
     $`y`$, and $`z`$, respectively.
 Thus, a translation has 3 DoF. <br> <br>

->- **Rotations:** A 3D rotation has 3 DoF as well (each corresponding to one of the axes of the
+>- **Rotations:** A 3D rotation has 3 DoF as well.
+Each DoF corresponds to a rotation around one of the axes of the
-    coordinate frame).
+    coordinate frame.
 In general, [ROS uses quaternions](http://wiki.ros.org/tf2/Tutorials/Quaternions) to represent rotations.
 For now, though, we will work with them in homogeneous coordinates:<br>
     $`R =
     \begin{bmatrix}